joshkohane/Bomb-Squad/README.md

 ## Animations

 A main feature of Bomb Squad is the animations.
 These include moving eyes, a drop of sweat when the clock is nearly out of time, and a moving wick with an animated flame at its tail.
 But most exciting of all, is the explosion that occurs upon losing a level.
 This explosion is made up of 400 particles, each moving in a different direction.
 Initially, this was a challenge.
-I needed each of the 400 particles to travel in a different direction.
+I needed each of the 400 particles to travel in a random direction.
 Below is the code with my solution followed by a photo of the explosion in process:

 ```javascript
 explode() {